 lantern-jawed puncher with straw-colored hair".

-series, Bowdrie says "
+the series, Bowdrie says "

 you should be a Ranger.
-If

-"Case Closed No Prisoners".
+and "Case Closed No Prisoners".

 constant companion is his strawberry hammer-headed roan called "Hammerhead"